 2003 B.A.
 (Hons & University Medal) University of Sydney

 I am passionate about teaching, and in 2016 I won the Gitner Award for Distinguished Teaching in the College of Arts and Sciences [link here].
 Here at BU, I teach courses in Roman cultural history (“The World of Rome”, “The History of Medicine in Greece and Rome”), intermediate and advanced courses in Latin language and literature, and in the Core Curriculum (“Late Antiquity and the Medieval World”).
-When I’m not reading old books, I run, play the guitar, see live music, and take long plane rides back to my native Australia.
-I am keen to work with students who share my enthusiasms, so if you have an interest in Latin poetry, Imperial and Late Antique culture and society, and the metamorphosis of ancient literature in later periods, please feel free to write to me.
+I also direct graduate admissions for the department, and welcome any inquiries.
+I love to work with students who share my enthusiasms, so if you have an interest in Latin poetry, Imperial or Late Antique Roman culture and society, or the metamorphosis of ancient literature in later periods, please feel free to write to me.

 Latin literature; the literary culture of Roman Greece; Late Antiquity; the transformation of Classical forms in English Literature (esp. in the eighteenth century).